How the people around you shape your biology, and what happens when they're not there

 Chronic Inflammation

-A major 2025 study published in Nature Medicine used a multicohort proteomic approach to demonstrate that social disadvantage directly accelerates immune aging.
-The researchers identified 14 specific age-related proteins linked to social disadvantage, with the primary pathway being upregulation of the pro-inflammatory regulator NF-kB and its downstream factor interleukin-8.
+A major 2025 study, published in Nature Medicine, used a multicohort proteomic approach to demonstrate that social disadvantage directly accelerates immune aging.
+According to that study, the researchers identified 14 specific age-related proteins linked to social disadvantage, with the primary pathway being upregulation of the pro-inflammatory regulator NF-kB and its downstream factor interleukin-8.

+Inflammaging is the chronic, low-grade inflammation that drives aging, and it is amplified by social isolation.
 This connects directly to what we know about inflammation and aging.
-The chronic, low-grade inflammation that drives aging (sometimes called "inflammaging") is amplified by social isolation.
 The body interprets sustained disconnection as a threat, activating the same inflammatory cascades that evolved to fight infection.

 Stress Hormone Dysregulation

-Social isolation chronically activates the hypothalamic-pituitary-adrenal (HPA) axis, the body's central stress response system.
+The hypothalamic-pituitary-adrenal (HPA) axis is the body's central stress response system, and social isolation chronically activates it.
 This leads to sustained elevation of cortisol, which over time contributes to:

 As we explored in our guide on stress and longevity, chronic cortisol elevation damages tissues across the body.
 Social connection serves as one of the most effective natural buffers against this response.